Moon Express Company Mines the Moon First

 A Contest Produces Moon Travel

-The name Moon Express may sound to some like a fast food outlet or a delivery service, but it belongs to the first company coming out of the Google X-Prize competition with NASA contracts to land on the moon (Luna) and mine for minerals.
+The name Moon Express may sound like a fast food outlet or a delivery service, but it belongs to the first company coming out of the Google X-Prize competition with NASA contracts to land on the moon (Luna) and mine for minerals, especially Helium-3.
+The company will be the first to bring back new energy from outer space.

 Google Lunar X-Prize contestant groups were to design, build, and launch lunar landing crafts by 2015.
 Two companies were ready by early 2013 and two companies received federal contracts for moon landings and work.
 One company is the Israeli SpaceIl and the other is the Silicon Valley commercial company Moon Express at NASA's Ames Research Center.

-Even though leaders of the old Ponderosa Steakhouses headquartered In Dayton, Ohio purchased the first contract for food service in outer space back in the 1970s, that industry will not be the first in either outer space or on the moon.
+Even though leaders of the Ponderosa Steakhouse chain in Ohio purchased the first contract for food service in outer space in the 1970s, that industry will not be the first in outer space or on the moon.
 In fact, the contract expired before any industry started in near-Earth orbit at all.
+Mining will be the first commercial industry our moon.

 The International Space Station and American Space Shuttle Program developed certain products that became popular among consumers on the ground, according to the NASA Spinoff accounts.
 These include a medical scanner much like those first seen on Star Trek®.
 This all would fit into the medical and manufacturing industries.